mocnik-science/osm-python-tools/README.md

 *How many trees are in the OSM data of Vienna?
 And how many trees have there been in 2013?*

-This time, we have to first resolve the name ‘Vienna’ to an area id:
+This time, we have to first resolve the name ‘Vienna’ to an area ID:
 ```python
 from OSMPythonTools.nominatim import Nominatim
 nominatim = Nominatim()
 areaId = nominatim.query('Vienna, Austria').areaId()
 ```
-This area id can now be used to build the corresponding query:
+This area ID can now be used to build the corresponding query:
 ```python
 from OSMPythonTools.overpass import overpassQueryBuilder, Overpass
 overpass = Overpass()